content-left-bg.png

 In addition to the above, for high or extreme risk level activities:

-• Activities must take place in a laboratory with accessible and functional safety features (e.g. a fume cupboard to prevent inhalation of a hazardous product or reactant).
+• activities must take place in a laboratory with accessible and functional safety features (e.g. a fume cupboard to prevent inhalation of a hazardous product or reactant)

-• High and extreme risk resources (e.g. 50–100kV rumkopf/induction coils, high pressure vacuum) must only be used by competent and experienced adult supervisors with student exclusion zones to maintain a safe activity area during teacher demonstrations.
+• high and extreme risk resources (e.g. 50–100kV rumkopf/induction coils, high pressure vacuum) must only be used by competent and experienced adult supervisors with student exclusion zones to maintain a safe activity area during teacher demonstrations.

-Hazards and controls
+Common hazards and controls

 Further to those listed, include any additional hazards and control measures considering the local context of the activity.